Ombudsman Services: Property (OS:P) to cease services in August 2018

 The Client’s Role

-Following the removal of the CDM Co-ordinator rolemg any building client must now make suitable arrangements for managing a project under the new regulations.
+Any building client must now make suitable arrangements for managing a project under the new CDM regulations.

-Freeholders and property management companies are affected as building Clients’ whose key responsibilities include:
+Freeholders, developers and property management companies are all affected as building Clients’ whose key responsibilities include:

 To notify the HSE of project details confirming that the project team are aware of their duties